kalliope-project/kalliope/tts/acapela/README.md

 ### Acapela

-this TTS is based on the [Acapela engine](http://www.acapela-group.com/)
+This TTS is based on the [Acapela engine](http://www.acapela-group.com/)

 | Parameters | Required | Default | Choices                                                                            | Comment                                                                     |
 |------------|----------|---------|------------------------------------------------------------------------------------|-----------------------------------------------------------------------------|